FaraiB/expense-calculator/README.md

 - **Individual Report**: Click the download icon (📥) next to any expense to get a detailed report
 - PDFs are automatically named with timestamps and downloaded to your default downloads folder

+### Receipt Management

+- **Upload Receipts**:
+  - Click "Upload Receipt" button below any expense category in the form
+  - Upload image files (JPG, PNG, GIF, etc.) or PDF documents
+  - Maximum file size: 5MB per receipt
+  - Receipts are optional - you can save expenses without uploading receipts

+- **View Receipts**:
+  - Click the receipt icon (📄) next to any expense amount that has a receipt
+  - Opens a modal with full-screen preview of the receipt
+  - Supports both image and PDF viewing

+- **Manage Receipts** (from the receipt modal):
+  - **Download**: Save the receipt to your device with a descriptive filename
+  - **Delete**: Remove the receipt from the expense (with confirmation)
+  - **Upload New**: Replace the existing receipt with a new one

+- **Receipt Indicators**:
+  - Green receipt icons appear next to expense amounts that have receipts attached
+  - Hover over icons to see tooltips indicating which category the receipt belongs to

 ## Development Status

 - [x] Project structure setup